PCASOlab/FORLA/README.md

 ```
 ## License

-FORLA is released under the Apache-2.0 License.
+FORLA is released under the PENN ACADEMIC SOFTWARE LICENSE.
 See the LICENSE file for more details.

 ## Contact